Trying to Understand the New FTC Guidelines? We Can Help!

 - Expenses related to liability claims and lawsuit settlements

-- Losses related copyright, trademark infringement, and defamation
+- Losses related to copyright, trademark infringement, and defamation

 - Costs related to litigation and regulatory inquiries